Rahmerh/dotfiles/README.md

 ## ⚙️ Installation

 All my dotfiles are managed via chezmoi.
-There will be a install script coming in the future.
-For now just take a look at the chezmoi quickstart, that'll help you get started.
+I've included an install script to easily get set up.

+Simply execute the following command to get started:

+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/Rahmerh/dotfiles/main/install.sh)"`

 Be warned, these dotfiles have only been tested on MacOS at the time of writing.
 I am planning to include a linux install script as well.